dmfs/gver/README.md

 ### Tagging releases

-gitversion can tag your current head with the current version or the next release version.
+gver can tag your current head with the current version or the next release version.

 The task `gitTag` creates a tag with the current pre-release version.
 The task `gitTagRelease` creates a tag with the next release version (unless the current commit already is a release version)